cschlay/COMP.CS.400-Project/03_syntax_tree/README.md

 which were hard to resolve to look better but I did what I could.

-Another hard thing was how to name things properly because in the public examples they looked like the names followed the concept of the syntax such as idents are all childs named `name` but when it is not obvious I resorted to just the child same as rule name.
+Another hard thing was how to name things properly.
+In the public examples they looked like the names followed the concept of the syntax such as idents are all child named `name` but when it is not obvious I resorted to just the child same as rule name.
+Also what should be in `value` was hard to decide.

 The easiest part was that things could be converted from phase 2 which was quite clear.